hesyifei/ScreenshotBuilder/README.md

   -b BGCOLOR, --bgColor BGCOLOR
                         the background color of the output image -a BGALPHA, --bgAlpha BGALPHA
-                        the alpha of the output image -ff FADEFROM, --fadeFrom FADEFROM
+                        the background's alpha (from 0-100) of the output image
+  -ff FADEFROM, --fadeFrom FADEFROM
                         the position (from bottom/top) for the begining of the fading (0 means no fading, >0 means fade from bottom,